Hornwitser/tachyon-diagen/README.md

 short form of putting it as an attribute to the `<condition>` element is used instead.

+Attaches to the choice subsection.

 ### AnyCondition(value)

 Specifies the `any_condition` attribute of a reply.
 Only usable at the start of a subsection inside a Choice.

+Attaches to the choice subsection.

 Examples